How to Determine the Financial Year-End for Companies in Indonesia

 However, if the company’s fiscal year is different from a calendar year (as above), the submission deadline will be four months after the end of that fiscal year.

 The financial statement and corporate income tax report must be submitted to the regional tax office in Indonesia.
-If the company’s annual turnover is more than IDR 50 billion (~US$ 3.5 million), the financial statement will also have to be audited.

 Choosing a Financial Year-end